Atlanta Medical Malpractice Lawyer

 Expert Testimony Requirements

 Georgia law also places an "affidavit of merit" requirement on filing a lawsuit in court.
 The initial filing must be accompanied by an affidavit from a medical professional that states that the facts of the case justify a negligence claim.

 In addition to the affidavit of merit requirement, Georgia requires that a finding of medical negligence at trial is based on expert testimony.
 The rules governing who may qualify as an "expert" for the purposes of giving this testimony are detailed and precise.
 The help of an experienced attorney can also be invaluable for finding medical professionals who can provide affidavits and who qualify to give expert testimony at trial.

 Contact Us to Learn More

 Medical malpractice represents not only a source of injury, but also a breach of trust.
-At The Law Offices of Wayne Grant, P.C. we work hard to protect the rights of our clients as we fight to win the compensation they need after an injury.
+At Grant Law Office we work hard to protect the rights of our clients as we fight to win the compensation they need after an injury.
 For a free and confidential consultation, call us today to speak to one of our experienced Atlanta attorneys.